LearnWeb3DAO/Whitelist-Dapp/README.md

   export default function Home() {
     // walletConnected keep track of whether the user's wallet is connected or not const [walletConnected, setWalletConnected] = useState(false);
-    // joinedWhitelist keeps track of whether the current metamask address has joined the waitlist or not const [joinedWhitelist, setJoinedWhitelist] = useState(false);
+    // joinedWhitelist keeps track of whether the current metamask address has joined the Whitelist or not const [joinedWhitelist, setJoinedWhitelist] = useState(false);
     // loading is set to true when we are waiting for a transaction to get mined const [loading, setLoading] = useState(false);